erikasan/IN4200/home_exam_1/README.md

 ./check_node [filename] [node_id] [tau]
 ```

 where `node_id` is the id of the node to be checked if it belongs to a cluster and `tau` is the SNN threshold as described in the problem text.
+The output is always printed to the terminal as it shouldn't be too overwhelming (famous last words).

 The actual implementations of the functions can be found in the folder `header_files` while the executables correspond to the programs in the `programs` folder.